simonhicks/csv-utils/README.md

 These are things I'm planning to do soon (roughly in order)

-- change sum to aggregate and add support for other aggregations (eg. mean, max, min, etc.)
-- change count-by to count and make it handle both group-by and count unique
+- change count-by to count and make it handle both group-by and count unique values
-- utilities for making one off queries on a file (e.g. show me all the headers in a readable format)
+- set operations (eg. keep only records where x.foo appears in column y.bar)
 - make the record separator configurable everywhere
-- a script that lets you process csvs with a quote char or with escaped record separators in the values (by systematically changing the separator, and removing the quotes)
+- README entry for bin/format
+- add support for long-form options using something like [this](http://stackoverflow.com/a/7680682) or (even better if possible) something like [this](http://stackoverflow.com/a/5255468)
+- standardise the options/flags/configurations
+- utilities for making terminating queries on a dataset (e.g. show me all the headers in a readable format)
+  - schema overview
+  - data summary (like summary in that thing)
-- multi column matches in enrich
+- multi column matches in bin/enrich
+- logical ands/ors in bin/filter
-- more visualisations (histogram, distribution, other?)
+- visualisations (histogram, distribution, other?)
-- pivot table
+- pivot table (?)